junxit/us-congress-bills-114/metadata.md

 - 2015-09-17 — Introduced in Senate
 - 2015-09-17 — Referred to the Committee on Armed Services.
 (Sponsor introductory remarks on measure: CR S6816; text of measure as introduced: CR S6816)
+- 2015-09-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-09-21 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-09-21 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S6855)
+- 2015-09-21 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S6855)